-A new book from US journalist Alex Berenson claims that increasing cannabis use in America is causing a ‘black tide of psychosis’ and ‘red tide of violence’.
+Cannabis violence claims are ‘misinformed and reckless.’
+A new book from US journalist Alex Berenson claims that increasing cannabis use is causing violence in America.

 In the publication; Tell Your Children: The Truth About Marijuana, Mental Illness and Violence he goes on to say that a ‘rise in cannabis induced violence will worsen’ as global consumption grows.